 Can you explore the nearby area?
 It would be a bummer to find out you can’t go exploring after accepting an offer.

 Also, trust your instincts on jobs.
 It’s best to decline offers that don’t sit right with you irrespective of the pay.
 This is an essential check for you as a you become a house sitter – have the confidence to say no.

 9. Prep yourself to manage emergencies

-Consider taking a pet first aid class in the event of an emergency.
+Consider taking a pet first aid class in the event of an emergency, it might help you if you become a house sitter for pets.
 Most long-term assignments also include petsitting, so you’ll have to be ready to dedicate yourself.
 You can sign up for a class that typically takes one day to complete.

 Final thoughts on how to become a house sitter